 This might be hard to believe, but if you do some reading on willpower, you realize that we only get so much of it and it runs out fast.
 On the other hand, we never run out of our power to imagine.

 Furthermore, we will learn the difference between real limits and self-imposed limits.
-For the average person, there is a huge difference in those two, but great athletes and peak performers use techniques to create a self-image were the self-imposed limits match the real limits.
+For the average person, there is a huge difference between those two, but great athletes and peak performers use techniques to create a self-image where the self-imposed limits match the real limits.
 The reason for all this is the way our subconscious mind works.

 1) Psycho-Cybernetics and the subconscious mind

 It is hard to come up with anything more empowering than this.
 Read it again.
 We are what we decide to be!
 Which sounds like an esoteric phrase is true due to the fact, that our subconscious mind does not know the difference between reality and imagination.